facebookarchive/DEPRECATED-node-wit/README.md

       },
     ```

+    Execute `npm install` in your current folder to fetch the dependencies

     We will send an audio file to Wit.AI

     You can use [SoX](http://sox.sourceforge.net) to record WAV files from the command line.